SDC-Consulting-BE/sfds/README.md

 Information regarding the _l10n.yaml_ file, or anything related to translations, can be found in the [officiel Flutter documentation](https://docs.flutter.dev/ui/accessibility-and-internationalization/internationalization).

+> [!IMPORTANT]
+> When setting up the project, it might be necessary to run the following command to generate the files for the first time:
+> > flutter gen-l10n

 #### Fetching translations